iTwin/itwinjs-core/tools/webpack/modules/BuildingIModelJsModules.md

 For application modules only, buildIModelJsModule symbolic links all the external modules that are needed into the "dest" directory of the webpack property.
 No further buildModule properties are needed for this step.

-### Building Plugins in the same package
+### Building Submodules in the same package

-Sometimes, it might be desirable to put certain Plugins in the same package as the application itself.
-The buildImodelJsModule script addresses this requirement through the use of a plugins property.
-It is an array of objects, each of which has "dest", "entry", and "bundleName properties.
-Optionally "styleSheets" can appear as in the "webpack" property above.
+Sometimes, it might be desirable to put certain submodules, such as Plugins or Webworkers, in the same package as the application itself.
+The buildImodelJsModule script addresses this requirement through the use of a subModules property.
+It is an array of objects, each of which has "dest", "entry",  and "bundleName" properties.
+Optionally, there can be a "type" property that can have the value "plugin" (the default), "webworker", or "system".
+Another optional property, "styleSheets", can appear as in the "webpack" property above.
 For example, the following plugins property specifies that a MeasurePoints plugin is built alongside the application.

 ```json
   "iModelJs": {